xitrum-framework/xitrum/doc/cache.rst

 `Hazelcast <http://www.hazelcast.com/>`_
 is integrated for page, action, and object cache.
-Of course you can use it for other things (distributed processing etc) in your application.
+Of course you can use it for other things (distributed processing etc.) in your application.

 With Hazelcast, Xitrum instances become in-process memory cache servers.
 You don't need seperate things like Memcache.
+Please see the chaper about :doc:`clustering </cluster>`.

 ::